joaopaivaa/Maringa-Housing-Prices/README.md

 * Exclusion of NaN values based on "district" and "price" columns.

 Gold layer transformation:
-* Join between properties database and districts geometry dimension base on properties coordinates.
+* Join between properties database and districts geometry dimension based on the properties coordinates.

 ### L - Load